tars/tars/README.md

 -------------------

 I've developed builder, which can works with png-images and svg-images.
-Nowadays, we've got displays with really bif resolutions and small size.
-For example: smartphones with HD defenition (or 4k), monitors and so on.
+Nowadays, we've got displays with really big resolutions and small size.
+For example: smartphones with HD-display (or 4k), monitors with hight resolution and so on.
 So, when you've done images for regular resolution (1920 x 1080 on 22 inch monitor).
-And then you open your site (with thats images) on MacBook Pro with retina, and see, your images is really ugly(
+Then you open your site (with thats images) on MacBook Pro with retina, and see, your images is really ugly(

 There are many ways to decide it.
 I've recommend you to read [one presentation](http://www.slideshare.net/codefest/codefest-2014-2) from russian developer [Tim Chaptykov](https://github.com/Chaptykov).
 This presentation on Russian, but i'm sure, you'll understand the basic idea.

 The basic idea is — use SVG for web.
 It's vector, works on all platforms (ie8, shame on you)!
-But not all images can be on svg.
-Complex gradients are not so good in svg, so, you still have to use png for with.
+But not all images can be in svg.
+Complex gradients are not so good in svg, so, you still have to use png for this.

-Icon-font is god idea, but not for all images.
+Icon-font is good idea, but not for all images.
 There are a lot of problems with smoothing in different operation system (ms windows for example).

 So, SVG and png.
 It's clear about svg, just use.
 But there are some problems with png.
 What will we do with displays with 2 or 3 dppx (192dpi or 288dpi)?
 You can read about dpi and dppx [here](http://stackoverflow.com/questions/21971331/what-is-dots-per-css-inch-and-dots-per-physical-inch)